denisalevi/bib4llm/README.md

 # Convert a BibTeX file (one-time)
 bib4llm convert path/to/library.bib [options]

+# Convert a PDF file directly (one-time)
+bib4llm convert path/to/paper.pdf [options]

+# Convert all PDFs and BibTeX files in a directory
+bib4llm convert path/to/directory [options]

-# Watch a BibTeX file for changes and run convert at changes
+# Watch a BibTeX file for changes and run convert when changes occur
 bib4llm watch path/to/library.bib [options]

+# Watch a PDF file for changes and run convert when changes occur
+bib4llm watch path/to/paper.pdf [options]

+# Watch a directory for changes (including new files) and convert accordingly
+bib4llm watch path/to/directory [options]

 # Remove generated files
 bib4llm clean path/to/library.bib [options]